ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

-The $IndustrialWaterConsumptiveUse$ is the computed as follows:
+The *IndustrialConsumptiveUse* is the computed as follows:
-<br>$IndustrialWaterConsumptiveUse = IndustrialWaterAbstraction \cdot IndustrialConsumptiveUseFraction$
+<br>*IndustrialConsumptiveUse = IndustrialAbstraction * IndustrialConsumptiveUseFraction*

 It is here noted that the return flow is given by the difference between the water abstraction and the water consumptive use.